Menu

 About the Canadian Mental Health Association Nova Scotia Division (CMHA-NS Division)

-As the leader and champion for mental health in Nova Scotia, the Canadian Mental Health Association Nova Scotia Division provides a crucial layer of support that complements and enhances clinical mental health care.
-We address gaps in the formal health care system by delivering preventative programs that focus on the unique needs of the communities we serve across the province.
+As the leader and champion for mental health in Nova Scotia, the Canadian Mental Health Association Nova Scotia Division provides a crucial layer of support that complements and enhances clinical mental health care by delivering preventative programs that focus on the unique needs of the communities we serve across the province.
 These programs address employment, housing, suicide prevention and mental health literacy.

 For media inquiries or further information, please contact: